zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 [Secrets Manager](../secrets-managers/secrets-managers.md).

 {% hint style="warning" %}
-The recommended way to pass the credentails to the KServe model depployer is to use a file that contains the credentials.
-You can acheive this by adding the `@` followed by the path to the file to the `--credentials` argument.
+The recommended way to pass the credentials to the KServe model deployer is to use a file that contains the credentials.
+You can achieve this by adding the `@` followed by the path to the file to the `--credentials` argument.
 (e.g. `--credentials @/path/to/credentials.json`)
 {% endhint %}